-Small Animal Science (2023-2024; 2025-2026)
+Animal Science (2023-2024; 2025-2026)

-This course focuses on small animals and pet care.
+This course is a prerequisite for Veterinary Science.
+This course focuses on all animals and pet care.
 It is structured to introduce students to a variety of experiences that will provide an overview of the field of agricultural science with a foundation in animal science.
 Students will explore hands-on projects and activities to learn the characteristics of animal science specialists, such as veterinarians, zoologists, livestock producers, or industry personnel face in their respective careers.